Imperial Chinese Telegraph Administration

 The Imperial Telegraph Administration (ITA; 電政總局) or Imperial Chinese Telegraph Administration (ICTA) was a Qing-era government-controlled corporation (spec. guandu shangban) supervised by Sheng Xuanhuai.

 The ITA was established in 1881, after which it swiftly gained a monopoly on Chinese telegraphy.
 The Qing government's control over the agency would prove to be crucial in its efforts to centralize power.

 By 1900 the ITA administered 14,000 miles of telegraph wires and supervised another 20,000 miles under local control.
 The same year, it absorbed the infant Chinese telephone network started in Nanjing.

-It was nationalized in 1902 to allow otherwise unprofitable usage rates and expansion of the network or to gain control of its profits.
+The ITA was nationalized in 1902 to allow for the expansion of the network despite otherwise unprofitable usage rates.
 The ITA was then absorbed by the newly formed Ministry of Posts and Communications in 1906.
 Following nationalization, control alternated between Sheng and his political rival Tang Shaoyi.

 The introduction of the telegraph to Imperial China fundamentally changed the systems of government that held together the Qing state.
 Prior to the telegraph, central government officials handed down edicts, by way of bureaucratic newsletters such as the Peking Gazette, but these legislations were carried out almost entirely by local officials with little oversight.
 These newsletters allowed the Qing, and the Ming Dynasty before them, some agency in controlling the spread of information across the vast areas the ruled, but they were effectively a one way channel of communication.
 The telegraph allowed Qing officials to coordinate and control, by way of direct and near instantaneous communication, the machinery of state on all its levels.

 Seeing the value of this new technology, the Qing folded the ITA into the national agency Youchuanbu (Chinese: 郵伝部), The Ministry of Posts and Communications, in 1906.
-The Ministry of Posts and Communications then dictated that all communications administrations such as post offices, customs offices, and local telegraph offices, which had up until this point been managed by provincial authorities, be oversaw by the Ministry of Posts and Communications.
-Instantaneous communication began to fold space and time together in such a way that only a handful of bureaucrats in a central location could micromanage the day today of provincial and national affairs.
+The Ministry of Posts and Communications then dictated that all communications administrations such as post offices, customs offices, and local telegraph offices, which had up until this point been managed by provincial authorities, be overseen by the Ministry of Posts and Communications.
+Instantaneous communication began to fold space and time together in such a way that only a handful of bureaucrats in a central location could micromanage the day to day of provincial and national affairs.
 On the global stage as well as within China proper, these centralizing developments collapsed time and space to the point where individuals could buy and sell the idea of goods rather than the goods themselves in the new global market.
 The telegraph allowed for and facilitated these changes to China's machinery of state that would change the relationship between the local and national government, and setting a precedent of centralization that would continue through to the People's Republic of China in the present day, increasing with every subsequent innovation in communications technology.